 Venus rolled up her sleeves.
 “Perhaps I will begin with hope.”

-Her fingertips danced over the dark clouds and slowly flickers of light began to break through.
-Atlas shielded his eyes as the tiny fractals of golden light bursted through.
+Her fingertips danced over the dark clouds.
+Slowly, flickers of light began to break through.
+Atlas shielded his eyes as the tiny fractals of golden light burst through.

-Venus smiled, stepping backward.
-"There are plenty of people with hope down there, grandfather.
-All that is missing is love."
+Venus smiled, stepping back.
+“There are plenty of people with hope down there, grandfather.
+All that is missing is love.”